allan-tulane/sp22-recitation-08/recitation-08.md

 # CMPS 2200  Recitation 08

 Today we'll learn more about graphs and how to navigate them.
-As usual, code goes in `main.py`, and short answer in `answers.md`.
+As usual, code goes in `main.py`

 **1** Let's assume we're using the "Map of Neighbors" representation for undirected graphs.
 The provided `make_undirected_graph` function will make a graph using this representation given a list of edge tuples.